qupath/qupath-docs/docs/deep/instanseg.md

+# InstanSeg

 (instanseg-extension)=
-# InstanSeg

 The [InstanSeg QuPath extension](https://github.com/qupath/qupath-extension-instanseg) provides a new and improved way to perform segmentation of both cells and nuclei in QuPath using deep learning.
 It uses pre-trained models using the original [InstanSeg code](https://github.com/instanseg/instanseg).

-Developed by Thibaut Goldsborough and other members of the [QuPath group]() at The Edinburgh University.
+Developed by the [QuPath group](https://institute-genetics-cancer.ed.ac.uk/research/research-groups-a-z/peter-bankhead-research-group) at the University of Edinburgh.

 :::{admonition} Cite the paper!
 :class: warning